Shape-morphing architected sheets with non-periodic cut patterns

-Imparting elastic sheets with a mesoscale architecture by folding~\cite{Schenk_PNAS_2013, Silverberg_SCIENCE_2014}, perforating~\cite{Mullin_PRL_2007, Sussman_PNAS_2015, Coulais_NATPHYS_2017}, or patterning them~\cite{Kim_SCIENCE_2012, Ge_APL_2013, Gladman_NATMAT_2016}, enables the creation of materials with unusual characteristics, such as extreme extensibility~\cite{Tang_EML_2017}, deployability~\cite{Filipov_PNAS_2015, Overvelde_NATURE_2017} and auxeticity~\cite{Grima_PSS_2005}.
+Imparting elastic sheets with a mesoscale architecture enables the creation of materials with unusual characteristics, such as extreme extensibility~\cite{Tang_EML_2017}, deployability~\cite{Filipov_PNAS_2015, Overvelde_NATURE_2017} and auxeticity~\cite{Grima_PSS_2005, Mullin_PRL_2007}.
 These properties can be leveraged to design sheets that morph into complex three-dimensional objects.
-For example, origami sheets can be turned into nearly-arbitrary shapes~\cite{Dudte_NATMAT_2016, Callens_MATERTODAY_2017}, but are typically challenging to fold~\cite{Demaine_SOCG_2017} or actuate~\cite{Hawkes_PNAS_2010, Stern_PRX_2017, Plucinsky_SOFTMATTER_2018}.
-Patterned elastomeric sheets~\cite{Kim_SCIENCE_2012, Ware_SCIENCE_2015}, bilayers~\cite{vanRees_PNAS_2017} and sheets with smart hinges~\cite{Felton_SOFT_2013, NA_ADVMAT_2014, Ahmed_SMS_2014} can morph into three-dimensional surfaces via non-mechanical stimuli, but their fabrication is complex.
-Ribbon- and membrane-like flat mesostructures, made of elastic or brittle materials, can buckle out of plane and produce three-dimensional geometries when subject to mechanical actuation in compression~\cite{Xu_SCIENCE_2015, Zhang_PNAS_2015} or tension~\cite{Dias_SOFTMATTER_2017, Guo_NPJFLEX_2018}.
-However, compressive actuation requires pre-stretched substrates and non-trivial assembly processes, and the geometries obtained via tensile loads are limited to thin, arch-like features.
+For example, origami sheets can be turned into nearly-arbitrary shapes~\cite{Schenk_PNAS_2013, Silverberg_SCIENCE_2014, Dudte_NATMAT_2016, Callens_MATERTODAY_2017}, but are typically challenging to fold~\cite{Demaine_SOCG_2017} or actuate~\cite{Hawkes_PNAS_2010, Stern_PRX_2017, Plucinsky_SOFTMATTER_2018}.
+Patterned elastomeric sheets~\cite{Klein_SCIENCE_2007, Kim_SCIENCE_2012, Ge_APL_2013, Ware_SCIENCE_2015, Gladman_NATMAT_2016, Aharoni_PNAS_2018}, bilayers~\cite{vanRees_PNAS_2017} and sheets with smart hinges~\cite{Felton_SOFT_2013, NA_ADVMAT_2014, Ahmed_SMS_2014} can morph into three-dimensional surfaces with nonzero Gaussian curvature via non-mechanical stimuli, but their fabrication is complex.
+Ribbon- and membrane-like flat mesostructures can buckle out of plane and produce three-dimensional geometries when subject to mechanical actuation~\cite{Xu_SCIENCE_2015, Zhang_PNAS_2015, Dias_SOFTMATTER_2017, Guo_NPJFLEX_2018}.
+However, compressive actuation requires non-trivial assembly processes, and the geometries obtained via tensile loads are limited to thin, arch-like features.